5.5 Learning at Work

 Major Influences on Learning

-It is possible by way of summary to identify several general factors that can enhance our learning processes.
+It is possible, by way of summary, to identify several general factors that can enhance our learning processes.
 An individual’s desire to learn, background knowledge of a subject, and the length of the learning period are some of the components of a learning environment.
 Filley et al. (1975) identify five major influences on learning effectiveness.

-Drawn largely from behavioral science and psychology literature, substantial research indicates that learning effectiveness is increased considerably when individuals have high motivation to learn.
+Drawn largely from behavioural science and psychology literature, substantial research indicates that learning effectiveness is increased considerably when individuals have a high motivation to learn.
 We sometimes encounter students who work day and night to complete a term paper that is of interest to them, whereas writing an uninteresting term paper may be postponed until the last possible minute.
 Maximum transfer of knowledge is achieved when a student or employee is motivated to learn by a high need to know.

 Considerable evidence also demonstrates that we can facilitate learning by providing individuals with feedback on their performance.
 A knowledge of results serves a gyroscopic function, showing individuals where they are correct or incorrect and furnishing them with the perspective to improve.
 Feedback also serves as an important positive reinforcer that can enhance an individual’s willingness or desire to learn.
 Students who are told by their professor how they performed on an exam and what they could do to improve next time are likely to study harder.

 In many cases, prior learning can increase the ability to learn new materials or tasks by providing needed background or foundation materials.
 In math, multiplication is easier to learn if addition has been mastered.
 These beneficial effects of prior learning on present learning tend to be greatest when the prior tasks and the present tasks exhibit similar stimulus-response connections.
 For instance, most of the astronauts selected for the space program have had years of previous experience flying airplanes.
-It is assumed that their prior experience and developed skill will facilitate learning to fly the highly technical, though somewhat similar, vehicles.
+It is assumed that their prior experience and developed skills will facilitate learning to fly the highly technical, though somewhat similar, vehicles.

 Another influence on learning concerns whether the materials to be learned are presented in their entirety or in parts—whole versus part learning (McCormick & Illgen, 1984).
 Available evidence suggests that when a task consists of several distinct and unrelated duties, part learning is more effective.
 Each task should be learned separately.
 However, when a task consists of several integrated and related parts (such as learning the components of a small machine), whole learning is more appropriate, because it ensures that major relationship among parts, as well as proper sequencing of parts, is not overlooked or underemphasized.

 The final major influence on learning highlights the advantages and disadvantages of concentrated as opposed to distributed training sessions.
 Research suggests that distribution of practice—short learning periods at set intervals—is more effective for learning motor skills than for learning verbal or cognitive skills (Bass & Vaughn, 1966; Latham, 1966; Wexley & Latham, 2002).
 Distributed practice also seems to facilitate learning of very difficult, voluminous, or tedious material.
 It should be noted, however, that concentrated practice appears to work well where insight is required for task completion.
-Apparently, concentrated effort over short durations provides a move synergistic approach to problem-solving.
+Apparently, concentrated effort over short durations provides a more synergistic approach to problem-solving.

 Although there is general agreement that these influences are important (and are under the control of management in many cases), they cannot substitute for the lack of an adequate reinforcement system.
 In fact, reinforcement is widely recognized as the key to effective learning.
-If managers are concerned with eliciting desired behaviors from their subordinates, a knowledge of reinforcement techniques is essential.
+If managers are concerned with eliciting desired behaviours from their subordinates, a knowledge of reinforcement techniques is essential.

 Applying Theory to the Workplace

-Because of its emphasis on shaping behavior, it is more appropriate to think of behavior modification as a technique for motivating employees rather than as a theory of work motivation.
+Because of its emphasis on shaping behaviour, it is more appropriate to think of behaviour modification as a technique for motivating employees rather than as a theory of work motivation.
 It does not attempt to provide a comprehensive model of the various personal and job-related variables that contribute to motivation.
 Instead, its managerial thrust is how to motivate, and it is probably this emphasis that has led to its current popularity among some managers.
 Even so, we should be cautioned against the unquestioned acceptance of any technique until we understand the assumptions underlying the model.
 If the underlying assumptions of a model appear to be uncertain or inappropriate in a particular situation or organization, its use is clearly questionable.

 Organizational Behaviour Management

 A systematic way in which reinforcement theory principles are applied is called Organizational Behaviour Modification (or OB Mod) (Luthans & Stajkovic, 1999).
 This is a systematic application of reinforcement theory to modify employee behaviours in the workplace.
 The model consists of five stages.
 The process starts with identifying the behaviour that will be modified.
 Let’s assume that we are interested in reducing absenteeism among employees.
 In step 2, we need to measure the baseline level of absenteeism.
 How many times a month is a particular employee absent?
 In step 3, the behaviour’s antecedents and consequences are determined.
 Why is this employee absent?
 More importantly, what is happening when the employee is absent?
 If the behaviour is being unintentionally rewarded (e.g., the person is still getting paid or is able to avoid unpleasant assignments because someone else is doing them), we may expect these positive consequences to reinforce the absenteeism.
 Instead, to reduce the frequency of absenteeism, it will be necessary to think of financial or social incentives to follow positive behaviour and negative consequences to follow negative behaviour.
 In step 4, an intervention is implemented.
 Removing the positive consequences of negative behaviour may be an effective way of dealing with the situation, or, in persistent situations, punishments may be used.
-Finally, in step 5 the behaviour is measured periodically and maintained.
+Finally, in step 5, the behaviour is measured periodically and maintained.

 Studies examining the effectiveness of OB Mod have been supportive of the model in general.
 A review of the literature found that OB Mod interventions resulted in 17% improvement in performance (Stajkovic & Luthans, 1997).
 Particularly in manufacturing settings, OB Mod was an effective way of increasing performance, although positive effects were observed in service organizations as well.